 This guide explains how much Stamp Duty you will pay on your property.
 For purchases in Scotland, take a look at our guide to the Land and Buildings Transaction Tax in Scotland.

-As a first-time buyer, you can immediately benefit from a permanent stamp duty land tax relief on homes worth less than £500,000.
-That’s a saving of around £1,660 for an average first-time buyer!
+As a first-time buyer, you can benefit from stamp duty land tax relief on homes worth less than £500,000.
+That’s a saving of around £1,660 for an average first-time buyer

 The table below shows how much Stamp Duty you will need to pay as a first-time buyer.